 Learn more about the history of men’s neckties.

 Men’s Casual Shirts

 Casual clothes for the conservative or Ivy set turned to the golf or country club look: polo shirts, skinny belts, and single pleat or flat-front trousers.
-Polos were often trimmed in contrasting stripes or made up in large two-tone color blocks, a carryover from the 50s.
-Some feature printed designs reflecting the atomic age/space age.
+Polos, also called sweater-shirts, were often trimmed in contrasting stripes or made up in large two-tone color blocks, a carryover from the ’50s.
+Some featured printed designs reflecting the Atomic Age/Space Age.
 Many had zip-up collars instead of buttons.
-The horizontal striped polo shirt mimicked classic fisherman shirts while vertical panel shirts were borrowed from 50s bowling shirts.
+The horizontal striped polo shirt mimicked classic fisherman shirts, while vertical panel shirts were borrowed from 50s bowling shirts.

 Besides the polo, the button-down shirt in plaid, stripes, or prints remained the essential men’s shirt for almost every occasion.
 Western shirts with piping trim were frequently seen in small-town America.
 Camp shirts, worn untucked, remained popular summer shirts.

-Large Chevron or wide stripe blocking, geometric tile designs, chunky knits and new textures such as mohair went mainstream quickly.
-Ivy leaguers latched on to the sweater revival, not with new designs, but with the classic Tennis or letterman sweater, sweater vests, and V neck cardigans.
+Large Chevron or wide stripe blocking, geometric tile designs, chunky knits, and new textures such as mohair went mainstream quickly.
+Ivy Leaguers latched onto the sweater revival, not only with new designs, but with the classic Tennis or Letterman sweater, sweater vests, and V neck cardigans.

 Men’s Overcoats and Jackets